What are the symptoms of high uric acid?

 Purines are naturally created by the body.
 They are present in the DNA of the cells, so the cells in the body are damaged and die creating uric acid as a waste product.

 Normal uric acid levels:

 Normal values may vary from one laboratory to another.

 Diagnosis of uric acid levels is done by analyzing a sample of your blood in the lab.

-Possible causes of high uric acid levels in the blood include:
+The following are possible causes of high uric acid levels in the blood: